uriahwhitt/SWITCH/SWITCH_Claude_rules.md

 DECIDE on algorithms and game mechanics
 REVIEW implementation for quality
 GUIDE mobile optimization
+ENSURE comprehensive documentation and educational value

 Focus on WHAT and WHY, let Cursor handle HOW in Unity.
+DEMAND excellent documentation that teaches and explains.